Typicality of the 2021 Western North America Summer Heatwave: Introduction

-A succinct yet self-contained account of the relevant LDT background that supports our analysis is presented in the next section.
+A succinct account of the relevant LDT background that supports our analysis is presented in the next section.
 This is then followed by the discussion of the main findings of this investigation.
-A section presenting the concluding remarks and the perspectives for future investigation concludes this contributions.
-This letter is accompanied by supplementary material that complements the core findings described here.
+A section presenting the concluding remarks and the perspectives for future investigation concludes this contribution.
+This letter is accompanied by {supplementary material (SM)\cite{Lucarini2022_SM}} that complements the core findings described here.